mtyler/contrast-agent-dockerfile/README.md

-# Java - Init Container Deployment

-# Introduction
+# Contrast Agent Dockerfile

-This is a practical implementations of building the Init Container for deploying the Contrast Java Agent.
+This is a practical implementation for inserting the Contrast Java Agent into a container.

 # Implementation

-based on this example by Jon Harper: https://github.com/jharper-sec/contrast-kubernetes-deployment
+based on this example by Jon Harper: <https://github.com/jharper-sec/contrast-kubernetes-deployment>

 # TODO